digint/btrbk/doc/FAQ.md

 Carefully delete all old files from `/mnt/btr_pool`, except "rootfs" and any other subvolumes within "/mnt/btr_pool".

-In other words, relete any folders in `/mnt/btr_pool` that are **NOT LISTED** by `btrfs subvolume list -a /mnt/btr_pool`:
+In other words, delete any folders in `/mnt/btr_pool` that are **NOT LISTED** by `btrfs subvolume list -a /mnt/btr_pool`:

     # cd /mnt/btr_pool